 Considering Israeli Graduate Programs

 Personal connections are a critical element in helping you obtain employment in the small and competitive Israeli academic scene.
 Therefore, if you are in the early stages of your career and you are thinking about starting a Master’s or Ph.D. program, consider graduate programs in Israel.
-By doing your Master’s or Ph.D. work in Israel, you will have a chance to develop relationships with the people in your field and, more importantly, these people will develop relationships with you.
+By doing your Master’s or Ph.D. work in Israel, you will have a chance to develop relationships with the people in your field.
 After completing an Israeli Ph.D. program, you might want to join the considerable number of Israeli doctoral students who choose to do post-docs overseas.
-Combining an Israeli Ph.D. program with a post-doc at a prestigious university overseas, puts you in a strong position vis-à-vis employment in the Israeli university system.
+Combining an Israeli Ph.D. program with a post-doc at a prestigious university overseas puts you in a strong position vis-à-vis employment in the Israeli university system.

-While studying in Israel is usually to your advantage, the exception to this rule is if you have been accepted into a highly prestigious graduate program such as Harvard or Yale, where the prestige of the university may compensate for your lack of Israeli connections once you come on Aliyah.
+While studying in Israel is usually to your advantage, the exception to this rule is if you have been accepted into a highly prestigious graduate program, where the prestige of the university may compensate for your lack of Israeli connections once you make Aliyah.

 Applying for a Senior Position at a University

 If you are accustomed to the procedures found at most universities abroad, the application process at Israeli universities will seem fairly informal.
-Universities in Israel are divided into multiple faculties (such as Life Sciences), which are then divided into departments (such as Genetics or Biological Chemistry).
-In order to apply for a position at a university, you will want to develop a personal connection with the dean of a faculty.
+Universities in Israel are divided into multiple faculties (e.g., Life Sciences), which are then divided into departments (e.g., Genetics or Biological Chemistry).
+In order to apply for a position at a university, you will want to develop a personal connection with the dean of faculty.

 The best way to start the process is by planning a trip to Israel and offering to give a seminar at a university, while you’re visiting.
-Write a letter to the dean, including a CV with a list of your publications.
-Explain that you’re planning an upcoming trip to Israel and would like to give a seminar at the university.
+Write a letter to the dean, including your CV with a list of your publications.
+Explain that you’re planning a trip to Israel and would like to give a seminar at the university.

 If you have a contact at the university, that person can help smooth your way by introducing you to the important individuals on the university staff.